dave1010/Asdfghjkl/PLAN.md

 Tiny swift app that lets the user use the keyboard to move and click the mouse.

-- lots of legacy code around zooming and creating snapshot overlays. this can be removed.

 - arrow keys should move the selected tile up/down/left/right by half it's width/height respectively (and also move the mouse position)

 - support double, right and middle clicking